Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 - Web-based device various offloading services

 Tizen 6.0 provides the multi-device offloading service using web technology.

-As web technology advances and the complexity of applications such as A.I and AR/VR increases, maximization of computational performance within web contents is needed.
+The complexity of applications such as A.I and AR/VR increases in web side, maximization of computational performance within web contents is needed.

 ![img](media/6.0_1_web.png)

 ### Lightweight Web Solution

-Escargot provides Web contents in products with HW Resource restrictions such as home appliances.
+Escargot is the Tizen java script engine for the product having Hardware resource restriction.
-Compared to Chrome's V8 JavaScript engine, it is about 14%, and memory is only used about 35% based on the benchmark app.
+Compared to Chrome's V8 JavaScript engine, it makes about 14% reduction in binary size and about 35% reduction in memory usage based on the benchmark application.
-It supports ES6 full spec and supports up to a large part of ES 10.
+It supports ES6 full specficiation and supports up to a large part of ES 10.

 - **Lightweight JavaScript engine (ESCARGOT)** in https://github.com/Samsung/excargot